CenturyLinkCloud/PublicKB/Ecosystem Partners/Partner Integration Resources/appfog-addon-provider-app-info-api.md

 - `plan` - Plan id as provisioned
 - `provider_id` - The unique identifier assigned to the application by your add-on at time of provisioning
 - `account_id` - Account alias
-- `resource.uuid` - Unique identifier assigned by AppFog
+- `resource.uuid` - Application id: unique identifier assigned by AppFog

 ### Get Individual App

-You can also ask for an individual app by id:
+You can also ask for an individual app by application id (`resource.uuid` from the previous above call):

 ```
 curl -s https://sudosandwich:correcthorsebatterystaple@addons.ctl.io/vendor/apps/e9f4ad41-e455-4db1-92bd-9cc657a6f75e